 – Duplicated messages: When you have multiple people receiving the same message and replying to it in real-time, there is a risk of different team members reply to the same message at precisely the same time.
 If your team doesn’t engage, messages might be redundant.
 To avoid it, the team should assign emails to specific team members.
 Ideally, the Shared Inbox should contain a collision detection feature, that displays when someone is typing;

 – Lack of ownership: That’s the opposite of the first issue.
 In a team with communication issues, some people might start feeling like they don’t need to follow up if the other person started the conversation.

-This kind of issue solves easily by aligning information with the whole team.
+This kind of issue solves quickly by aligning information with the whole team.
 Shared inboxes work very well when people clearly understand their internal processes and roles;

 – Loss of context: People work on different paces.
-As mentioned above, one of the nicest things about Shared Inboxes is to keep the team on the same page.
-However, this is subject to the team being minimally aligned on when they check their email.
+As mentioned above, one of the most helpful things about Shared Inboxes is to keep the team on the same page.
+However, this is subject to the team being minimally aligned when they check their email.

-This is especially critical with teams that work on different time zones.
-It’s like a whatsapp group: how many times have you checked it and you had 457 unread messages?
-It’s really tough to keep being on top of that, right?
+This is especially critical with teams that work in different time zones.
+It’s like a WhatsApp group: how many times have you checked it, and you had 457 unread messages?
+It can be messy and confuse.

+There are different ways to implement a team shared inbox.
 The best way is by instantaneously turning Gmail into a Shared Inbox with Drag.
 We aim to help companies be more collaborative and productive by sharing everything they need to do.
 Together, into one single place.
-In the place they spend most of their time: their Inbox.
+In that place, they spend most of their time: their inbox.

 Shared inboxes work very well.
 They just need some set up done to make collaboration seamless in your company.
 Although the concept of team Shared Inbox is brilliant, there are some pitfalls that you should be aware of to ensure you make the most of this for your team.

 So if you think that just sharing an email account works perfectly fine, think again.
 The lack of security of a shared account and the miscommunication it causes can be harmful to your company.